AVENGERS VS. THANOS (Marvel, First Printing, 2013; Softcover)

 I love the Bronze Age of comics.
 Modern fans accustomed to made for the trade six issue arcs bemoan the amount of dialogue and third party narrative caption boxes in these old comics but they allow so much more ground to be covered in much less space and time.
 I am of the mindset that modern comics are padded and bloated, with all of them breath and life sucked out of them in order to fit a calculated page count.
 Page after page of talking heads are not character development.
 Superheroes being snarky and self deprecating are not heroic.

 Newcomers arriving to comics after seeing the movies would have their minds blown by the scope of this book.
 It starts out in Iron Man #55, a landmark issue which not only introduces Drax The Destroyer and the Blood Brothers but Thanos as well.
 Well...flashback Thanos and robot Thanos, but close enough for Rock and Roll.
-Things get kinda sorted convoluted but fun, as Captain Marvel (Mar-Vell) gets caught up in scheme between the Skrulls, the Controller, and Thanos.
-Captain Marvel fights the Hulk and the Thing before he encounters Eon, who helps him destroy and then find himself as part of some grand cosmic scheme that eluded me, but at least the end justified the means.
+Things get kinda sorta convoluted but fun, as Captain Marvel (Mar-Vell) gets caught up in a scheme between the Skrulls, the Controller, and Thanos.
+Captain Marvel fights the Hulk and the Thing before he encounters Eon, who helps him destroy and then find himself as part of some grand cosmic scheme that eluded me.
+At least the end justified the means.

 Drax The Destroyer and Iron Man reappear, as does the Thing.
 I enjoyed the Thing and Iron Man's battle with the Blood Brothers.
 The scene then shifts to San Francisco, where Daredevil and the Black Widow encounter Moondragon and Captain Marvel, leading us back to Captain Marvel's magazine with #31.
 The Avengers and Drax The Destroyer become involved as Thanos finally absorbs the power of the Cosmic Cube, essentially becoming one with the universe.
 This could well be the end of the book, as Thanos is defeated (I won't tell you how) and the day is saved.